Grateley

-Grateley is a village, parish and civil parish in the north west of Hampshire, England.
+Grateley is a village, parish and civil parish in the Test Valley district, in north west of Hampshire, England.
+In 2021 the parish had a population of 662.

 Name

 The name is derived from the Old English grēat lēah, meaning 'great wood or clearing'.

 Geography

 The village is divided into two distinct settlements, 0.75 mi apart: the old village and a newer settlement built around the railway station on the West of England Main Line.
 The hamlet of Palestine adjoins the railway station settlement, although it is located in the civil parish of Over Wallop.

 Pre-history

 Grateley lies just to the south of the prehistoric hill fort of Quarley Hill.
 The parish covers 1551 acre with 616 people living in 250 dwellings.

 History

 King Æthelstan issued his first official law code in Grateley in about 930 AD.
 Recorded in the early 12th century Quadripartitus text, which referred to a ‘great assembly at Grateley’ (magna synodo apud Greateleyam).

 The legislative assembly and construct of the Grateley law code acted as a manifestation of the peripatetic nature of Anglo-Saxon kingship.

 In the 20th century Grateley was one of many ammunition dumps during the World Wars.